feature-hub/feature-hub/docs/guides/writing-a-feature-service.md

 shared state.
 The method takes the single argument `env`, which has the following properties:

-1. `config` — A Feature Service config object that is [provided][providing-configs] by the integrator:
+1. `config` — A Feature Service [config object that is provided by the integrator][providing-configs]:

    ```js
    const myFeatureServiceDefinition = {